 Analysis: Evidence used to determine compliance with this Standard includes: Interviews with randomly selected staff, with medical staff, with mental health staff, with the PREA Compliance Manager, and with the Superintendent.
-And relevant policy governing the reporting by the staff of incidents of sexual abuse or sexual harassment and requiring all staff to comply with any applicable mandatory child abuse reporting laws.
-I-A-10.0 Preventing Youth Sexual Abuse, pg.
-14, V. 0-2.4 Mandatory Reporting of Abuse, pg.
-3, III.
-Pg 5, V -A. I-A-10.0 Preventing Youth Sexual Abuse, pg.
+And relevant policy and training governing the reporting by the staff of incidents of sexual abuse or sexual harassment and requiring all staff to comply with any applicable mandatory child abuse reporting laws.
+I-A-10.0, Preventing Youth Sexual Abuse (pg.
+14), V. 0-2.4 Mandatory Reporting of Abuse (pg.
+3, III; Pg 5, V -A).
+I-A-10.0, Preventing Youth Sexual Abuse (pg.
 7, IV.C.1.d and pg.
 9, IV.E.3, pg.
-10, IV.F.2.
-Policy includes negligent treatment 0-2.4 Mandatory Reporting of Abuse pg.
-5, V.A.
-Also reviewed was the Notification to PREA Coordinator process and the MacLaren Manager Meeting PREA refresher training documentation with signatures.
+10, IV.F.2).
+A triangulation of evidence verifies compliance with this Standard.